Mercury Free Dentistry

-Mercury is poisonous.
-It is dangerous to use it as a filler.
+Mercury is poisonous, and we do not use it as a restorative material.
 The immunological, urinary, cardiac, pulmonary, and digestive systems can all be impacted.
 Mercury can easily evaporate at room temperature and has no color, flavor, or odor.
 This prevents both the dentist and the patient from knowing whether it's entering the bloodstream or not.

 It is More Natural Looking

 Mercury fillings present undesirable esthetics for most patients.
 Thankfully, with a mercury-free filling, you can preserve a damaged tooth with a replacement or repair that looks exactly like your natural teeth.

 Mercury is an environmental hazard if it enters the water supply.
 At Ruther Family Dentistry, we utilize the NXT HG5 Amalgam Separator, which is certified for >99% amalgam mercury separation for proper disposal.

 We strive to promote a healthy environment by keeping hazardous substances out of public water sources.